sharktrexer/link-reaper/README.md

 If you like the changes Link Reaper made, rename reaped-example.md to example.md to overwrite the original document with a cleaner link list.
 Feel free to delete the afterlife & log files.

+#### Whitelisting URLs

+If there are certain urls or web domains you'd rather this program ignore, utilize the `--ignore_urls` option.
+For example, if you want to ignore a specific url, do:

+`python link-reaper reap example.md -iu https://github.com/sharktrexer/link-reaper`

+But, lets say you want to ignore ALL github urls, then simply do:

+`python link-reaper reap example.md -iu github.com`

+Or, if you wanted to ignore all of a certain path from github, you could do:

+`python link-reaper reap example.md -iu github.com/sharktrexer`

 ### GitHub Workflow

 Link Reaper can be used to verify pushes and pull requests using workflows, without changing any aspect of a document.
 See below for an example that verifies links without any extra fluff or potential to overwrite changes.